About

 Managing Editor

-Cynthia Brandon-Slocum teaches English in Houghton, MI.
+Cynthia Brandon-Slocum teaches writing in Houghton, MI.
 You can find some of her essays in Fourth Genre, River Teeth, North American Review, RedividerWater~Stone Review, and Southern Indiana Review.